England U21 job 'utterly impossible'

 Fourteen players who represented England in the 2017 and 2019 tournaments have since featured for the full international side, including Mason Mount, who has played in England's past seven games, and Phil Foden.

-Boothroyd said he was "hoping" to have Mount at the tournament, along with Jude Bellingham, who is also with Gareth Southgate's full squad.
+Boothroyd said he was "hoping" to have Mount at the tournament, along with Borussia Dortmund midfielder Jude Bellingham, who is also with Southgate's full squad.

 "Could you imagine a reserve-team manager going to a first-team manager and asking to have their best player to win the reserve-team championship?" asked Boothroyd.
 "That wouldn't happen.